Vascular Endothelial Growth Factor

 VEGF works by binding to specific receptors on endothelial cells, which line the blood vessels.
 This binding activates intracellular signaling pathways that encourage cell division, migration, and the formation of new blood vessels, allowing tissues to receive the oxygen and nutrients necessary for healing.

-The Role of VEGF in Regenerative Medicine
+The Role of ANG1 in Vascular Function

-Potential Benefits of VEGF in Medical Treatments
+Potential Benefits of ANG1 in Biological Processes

 References